If you’re wondering if it’s okay to use checks with an old address, the answer is yes — most of the time.

-Encountering a checkbook with your old address isn’t so unusual these days.
-Checks can come in handy from time to time, but many of us don’t need to use them all too often in this era of online electronic payments.
-Because of this, it’s easy to see how a checkbook might collect dust and the address on the checks might become outdated.
+Having a checkbook with your old address isn’t so unusual these days.
+Checks can come in handy sometimes, but many of us don’t need to use them too often in this era of online electronic payments.
+Because of this, it’s easy to see how the address on checks might become outdated.

 Can You Use a Personal Check With an Old Address?

-Can you use a check with an old address?
-It is possible to use a check with an old address on it as long as it still has the correct routing and account numbers on it.
+It is possible to use a personal check with an old address on it as long as it still has the correct routing and account numbers on it.
 If those numbers properly identify which bank and account the money should come from in order to pay a check, you’re good to go.
-That being said, it’s a good idea to let the bank know about a change of address to ensure they send statements and other important info about the account to the correct location.
+However, it’s a good idea to let the bank know about a change of address to ensure they send statements and other important information about the account to the correct location.

-If someone were to use a check with an old address on it, it can be helpful to let the recipient know about the address being wrong just in case they need to send a receipt or create any other correspondence regarding the payment via mail.
+In addition, it can be helpful to let the check recipient know that the address on the check is old just in case they need to send a receipt or any other correspondence regarding the payment via mail.

 Get up to $300 when you bank with SoFi.

 It is possible to use a business check vs. a personal check that has an old address on it as long as the account number and routing number are accurate.
-The main difference between business checks and personal checks is that business checks can be a bit harder to deposit in a personal checking account.
-This however doesn’t really affect the person writing the check.
+The main difference between business checks and personal checks is that business checks are drawn on personal accounts and business checks are drawn on business accounts.

 Can You Use a Personal Check With a Wrong Address?

-It’s fair to wonder, is it okay if my checks have the wrong address?
-Whether it’s a typo or you moved, this situation definitely happens.
+It’s fair to wonder, is it really okay if my checks have the wrong address?
+Whether it’s a typo on the check or you moved, this situation definitely happens.

 While writing a personal check with the wrong address on it isn’t ideal, it is possible to use one.
 As mentioned earlier, as long as the routing number and account number for your checking account are accurate, the check can be cashed properly.
-All of that being said, the check writer may want to inform the check recipient of their current correct address in case they need to mail them a receipt or any other type of communication.
+However, as noted previously, you may want to inform the check recipient of your current correct address in case they need it.
+And, of course, if you open a new bank account, you’ll want to make sure that your address on the checks you order is correct.

 Can You Use a Business Check With a Wrong Address?